 MENTAL HEALTH AND WELLBEING

 There is a mental health information point in the Library, where you will find information on a wide range of mental health issues.
 There are staff trained in Mental Health First Aid and ASIST – suicide intervention and prevention.
 A list of ASIST trained staff and how to contact them is on display in the Library and Advice Centre.
-For further information and support, speak to your Guidance Tutor or Student Services in the Advice Centre.
+For further information and support, speak to your Guidance Tutor or contact Student Services by emailing firstname.lastname@example.org.

 There are various ways you can access support: